Tony Burton: Personal life

 Burton resided in California for 30 years.
 He attended Immanuel Baptist Church in Highland, California.
 He was married to Aurelain (Rae) from 1980 until his death.
 The couple had two sons, one of whom, Martin, died of a heart attack at the age of 43 on May 8, 2014.
 They also had two daughters, Juanita and Christal.

 Burton was a talented chess player.
 He defeated Stanley Kubrick on the set of The Shining, in which Burton played Larry Durkin, the garage owner.
 Speaking with Kubrick biographer Vincent LoBrutto, Burton recalled his first day on the set:

 Recognition

 In 1993, Burton was inducted into the Greater Flint Afro-American Hall of Fame.

 Death

 Burton had been frequently hospitalized for the last year of his life, according to his sister.
-On February 25, 2016, he died at the age of 78, from complications of pneumonia at a hospital in Menifee, California.
+On February 26, 2016, he died at the age of 78, from complications of pneumonia at a hospital in Menifee.